yutannihilation/savvy/README.md

 ### Update wrapper files

-After writing more Rust code, you can update the C and R wrapper files by running `savvy-cli update`.
+After modifying or adding some Rust code, you can update the C and R wrapper files by running `savvy-cli update`.

 ``` sh
 savvy-cli update path/to/foo
 ```

-To update the documents, you also have to run `devtools::document()` again.
+If you change R documents, you also have to run `devtools::document()` again.

 ## Random thoughts